 - What's wrong with long methods?
-How long should a method be? - What's the difference between a pattern and an idiom? - When should you use delegation instead of inheritance? - When should you call "super"? - How does a Proxy differ from an Adapter? - Method help to eliminate duplicated code? - When do I use a Composite Pattern?
+How long should a method be? - Solution States Sta - Some when should you use delegation instead of inheritance? - Solution Should you call "super"? - How does a Proxy differ from an Adapter? - How can a Template Method help to eliminate duplicated code? - When do I use a Composite Pattern?
 Do you know any examples from the Frameworks you know?